dotnet/apireviews/2016/11-04-SpanOfT/README.md

 possible but incorrect in case the span has zero-length.
 Thus, we follow the convention and use the term `Dangerous` in the API.

 We don't expect user code to call this API directly.
-Thus, we'll marke this API as hidden in IntelliSense.
+Thus, we'll make this API as hidden in IntelliSense.
 Instead, we'd like to add a compiler feature that enables the `fixed` statement to work for any types that offer this method: